-Nobody wants to see an overly wordy logo, so cut out some of the unneccesary words.
-In the past I used “Blogger, Writer and Film maker” in my logos and it never sat right or looks professional.
+Nobody wants to see an overly wordy logo, so cut out some of the unnecessary words.
+In the past, I used “Blogger, Writer and Filmmaker” in my logos and it never sat right or looks professional.
 Since losing that aspect of my logo the spacing looks so much nicer and the logo looks so much more professional and interesting.
-If you are planning on having a tagline, then play about and see what spacing looks best and try to keep it the same widte as your main text.
+If you are planning on having a tagline, then play about and see what spacing looks best and try to keep it the same width as your main text.

 The same goes for if you do have a small image in your logo, don’t make it tiny compared to the text, try to make it a similar size so that your logo feels more balanced.

 This is a really easy mistake to make: you find a font that looks pretty and decide it’s the one you want to use.
 Big problem…no one else can read it!
 Ensure you’re choosing a font that people can read and one that accentuates your brand.
 If you are looking to use a “handwritten” font then please ensure that you and your peers can read the font before making it official.